 The Institute applied for registration to the Office for Students (OfS) in May 2018 for the academic year 2019-20.
-The response from the OfS was received in late October and it is expected that the Institute will know the outcome early in 2019.
+Registration was granted in March 2019.

 Registration will ensure that international students may continue to apply for, and be granted, Tier IV visas.
-The UK government has stated that students applying to study programmes offered by HE institutions who are not registered with the OfS from 1 September 2019, will not be granted Tier IV visas.
+The UK government has stated that students applying to study programmes offered by HE institutions who are not registered with the OfS from 1 September 2019, would not be granted Tier IV visas.
 With over 60% of the student population from outside the EU, it is essential that the Institute's students can continue to apply for Tier IV visas from 2019-20.